KCC Saves Lives by Never Giving Up

 BREAKING NEWS!
 KCC has just received legal authorization from the Sudan Ministry of Health to provide insulin and diabetic supplies through the country as non-taxed charitable contributions.
 What is so amazing about this license is that KCC can donate products with very short expiration dates.
 All diabetics know that the expiration date doesn't matter as long as it's not expired.
 So, this is truly exciting news.
-Clincs being groomed for KCC support are in Hasseiheisa and in Sinnar.
+Clincs being groomed for KCC support are in Hasseiheisa.

 Sign up to hear from us about our progress in Sudan, South Sudan, Uganda and elsewhere